keptlocal

 How Browser-Based File Tools Actually Work (WebAssembly Explained)

-Founder, keptlocal · Technical Lead, Healthcare IT
+Founder, keptlocal · Senior Technical Lead, Healthcare IT

 A few years ago, the idea of merging PDFs, compressing images, or converting HEIC photos in a browser — with no server, no download, no waiting — would have seemed implausible.
 Today it works on any modern phone or laptop.
 The technology that made this possible is WebAssembly, and understanding how it works explains why browser-based tools are now genuinely competitive with desktop software.